tanya1108/AI-Powered-Marksheet-Analysis-System/README.md

 3. The extracted details will be saved in the Supabase database.
 4. To retrieve user details, visit the search page and enter the desired ID.
 5. The system will fetch the corresponding user details from the database and display them.
+6. Currently there is a list of hardcoded subjects, which is used in pattern search in string

 ## Acknowledgments